-The security plan change reviews should be documented in an inspection report in accordance with Inspection Manual Chapter 0611 Performance of this inspection procedure change review does not constitute approval of the security plan changes.
-Sample documentation wording for security plan changes with no apparent decrease in safeguards effectiveness is as follows:
+A prerequisite to conduct this inspection is a 10 CFR 50.54(p)(2) plan change submittal by the licensee since the last baseline inspection was completed.
+The security plan change review(s) should be documented in an inspection report in accordance with Inspection Manual Chapter 0611, “Power Reactor Inspection Reports.”
+Performance of this inspection procedure change review does not constitute approval of the security plan change(s).
+Sample documentation wording for security plan change(s) with no apparent decrease in safeguards effectiveness is as follows:

-“Since the last NRC inspection of this program area, Security Plan Revision XX to XX implemented Based on , and in accordance with 10 CFR 50.54(p)(2), the changes resulted in no decrease in safeguards effectiveness of the security plan and the revised security plan change continue to meet the requirements of 10 CFR 73.55(b).
-The inspector conducted a review of the security plan changes to evaluate for potential decrease in safeguards effectiveness of the security plan however, this review does not constitute formal NRC approval of the changes.
-Therefore, the changes remain subject to future NRC inspection in their entirety.”
+“Since the last NRC baseline inspection of this program area, Security Plan Revision XX to XX was implemented.
+Based on [LICENSEE’S] evaluation, and in accordance with 10 CFR 50.54(p)(2), the change(s) resulted in no decrease in safeguards effectiveness of the security plan and the revised security plan change(s) continue to meet the requirements of 10 CFR 73.55(b).
+The inspector(s) conducted a review of the security plan change(s) to evaluate for a potential decrease in safeguards effectiveness of the security plan; however, this review does not constitute formal NRC approval of those change(s).
+Therefore, the change(s) remain subject to future NRC inspection in their entirety.”

-This procedure is considered complete when the inspection requirements listed in the procedure have been satisfied .
+This procedure is considered complete when the inspection requirements listed in the procedure have been satisfied or if no security plan changes were submitted since the last baseline inspection was completed.

 71130.09-04 RESOURCE ESTIMATE

 The resource estimate for completion of this procedure consists of a range between 6-8 hours of direct inspection effort.
-The resource allocation multiple security plan changes submitted to the NRC since the last inspection.
+The resource allocation accounts for multiple security plan changes submitted to the NRC, since the last baseline inspection.
 The frequency at which this inspection activity is to be conducted is annually (once per year).
 The sample size for this procedure is one.

+END

+Attachment 1: Revision History for IP 71130.09, “Security Plan Changes”

 Attachment 1: Revision History for IP 71130.09